AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
+The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`.
 Login to each controller instance using the `ssh` command.
 Example:

 ```sh
 ssh controller-0